ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Boolean`

-Determines whether the validity of SSL/TLS certificates received from the Elasticsearch API should be verified or ignored.
+Determines whether the validity of SSL/TLS certificates received from the Opensearch API should be verified or ignored.

-Default value: `$elasticsearch::validate_tls`
+Default value: `$opensearch::validate_tls`

-### <a name="elasticsearchpipeline"></a>`elasticsearch::pipeline`
+### <a name="opensearchpipeline"></a>`opensearch::pipeline`

-This define allows you to insert, update or delete Elasticsearch index ingestion pipelines.
+This define allows you to insert, update or delete Opensearch index ingestion pipelines.

  Pipeline content should be defined through the `content` parameter.

 #### Parameters

-The following parameters are available in the `elasticsearch::pipeline` defined type:
+The following parameters are available in the `opensearch::pipeline` defined type:

 * [`ensure`](#ensure)
 * [`content`](#content)